universal-ctags/ctags/docs/f-windows.rst

 All the GCC's come with installers or with zipped archives.
 Install or extract them in a directory without spaces.
 GNU Make builds for Win32 are available as well, and sometimes are included with the compilers.
 Make sure it is in your path, for instance by copying the make.exe in the bin directory of your compiler.
-Native win32 version of the Linux command cp, rm and mv can be useful. rm is almost always used in by the ``clean`` target of a makefile.
+Native win32 version of the GNU/Linux command cp, rm and mv can be useful. rm is almost always used in by the ``clean`` target of a makefile.

 Note that ctags builds with MinGW and TDM-GCC but does not build with MinGW-w64 at the moment.
 To fix the MinGW-w64 build a small patch is required for general.h.
 I have to test if this patch does not effects the other GCCs.